samy-dj19/ziramusicroom/zira-music-bot/frontend-mini-app/README.md

 - Edit `script.js` for logic and UI.
 - Edit `style.css` for custom styles.
 - Edit `index.html` for layout and structure.
+- Edit `ai-service/main.py` to improve or expand AI features.

 ---
 For more details, see the main project README.